 Healthy rice plants in Telangana, India

-90% of the world’s rice is grown in Asia but its growth is not limited to Asia.
-Rice is cultivated on every continent except Antartica.
-It can grow in diverse soils and climates – from the high mountains of the Himalaya to the tropic Mekong Delta to the semi-arid desert of West Africa.
+Although 90% of the world's rice production is grown in Asia, its growth is not limited to that continent.
+In fact, rice is grown on every continent except Antarctica.
+It thrives in a wide variety of soils and climates - from the high mountains of the Himalayas to the tropical Mekong Delta to the semi-arid desert of West Africa.
 All of this has been possible through centuries of breeding efforts that have produced adaptable rice varieties that, among other things, have developed resistance to existing threats.

 In sub-Saharan Africa, rice is the fastest growing staple food.
-Actually, Africa does not produce enough rice to satisfy the demand and needs to import rice at high economic costs.
-In 2008, rice import amounted to an estimated $3.6 billion for sub-Saharan Africa.
-To close this rice production gap, rice yields need to increase.
+However, Africa does not produce enough rice to meet demand and must import rice at a high economic cost.
+In 2008, rice imports for sub-Saharan Africa were an estimated $3.6 billion.
+To close this gap in rice production, rice yields must be increased.

 Bacterial blight - caused by the bacterium Xanthomonas oryzae pv. oryzae (Xoo) - ranks among the biggest constraints for rice production.
 The disease causes 20-50% yield losses; in extreme up to 70% losses for rice growers.